jlaplante333/QA_GODMODE/README.md

 1. After running "Analyze Bug", you'll see a **"🚀 Create Daytona Sandbox & Reproduce"** button
 2. Click it to:
-   - Create a new Daytona workspace
+   - Create a new Daytona sandbox
    - Execute the repro steps in a real sandboxed environment
    - Get actual execution results